Chart Color Schemes

 An assessment of population growth drivers in East Mackay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-East Mackay's population is approximately 3,870 as of November 2025.
-This represents an increase of 114 people, a rise of 3.0% from the 2021 Census figure of 3,756 people.
-This change is inferred from the estimated resident population of 3,864 in June 2024 and an additional 10 validated new addresses since the Census date.
-The population density is around 837 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+East Mackay's population was approximately 3,870 as of February 2026.
+This marked an increase of 114 people (3.0%) from the 2021 Census figure of 3,756.
+The change is inferred from the estimated resident population of 3,864 in June 2024 and eight validated new addresses since the Census date.
+This resulted in a density ratio of 837 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
 Overseas migration contributed approximately 63.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Based on projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected by 2041.
-The latest annual ERP population numbers suggest an increase of 272 persons to reach that year, reflecting a total rise of 6.9% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+Considering projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected by 2041.
+The latest annual ERP population numbers project an increase of 272 persons to reach approximately 4,142 in total, reflecting a growth of 6.9% over the 17-year period.

 Frequently Asked Questions - Population